 Agricultural land in the Greater Adelaide region occupies about 1,750 square kilometres, or 54 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 510 square kilometres, or 16 per cent of the region.
 The most common land use by area is grazing modified pasture which occupies 1,110 square kilometres or 34 per cent of the Greater Adelaide region.

-Health care and social assistance was the largest employment sector with 97,700 people, followed by retail trade with 72,100 people, and manufacturing with 57,300 people.
-Other important employment sectors in the region were construction, education and training, public administration and safety, and professional, science, and technical services.
-The agriculture, forestry and fishing sector employed 7,300 people, representing 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 99,600 people, followed by retail trade with 71,900 people, and manufacturing with 58,300 people.
+Other important employment sectors in the region were construction, education and training, and public administration and safety.
+The agriculture, forestry and fishing sector employed 7,000 people, representing 1 per cent of the region's workforce.

 Value of agricultural production

 The Greater Adelaide region has a diverse agricultural sector.
-The most important commodities in the Greater Adelaide region based on the gross value of agricultural production were apples ($52 million), followed by wine grapes ($44 million) and milk ($27 million).
-These commodities together contributed 30 per cent of the total value of agricultural production in the region.
-In 2014–15 the Greater Adelaide region accounted for almost 100 per cent of the total value of the state's capsicum (excluding chillies) and cherries.
+The most important commodities in the Greater Adelaide region based on the gross value of agricultural production were vegetables ($106 million), followed by apples ($64 million) and wine grapes ($47 million).
+These commodities together contributed 51 per cent of the total value of agricultural production in the region.
+In 2015–16 the Greater Adelaide region accounted for almost 100 per cent ($21 million) of the total value of the state's brussel sprouts.

 Number and type of farms